 As for the Club Lounge itself, it’s a wonderfully well run, heavily used lounge.
 The food choices are excellent, both at breakfast and in the evening, there is table service with abundant wait staff, and it feels much more like a restaurant than a hotel lounge…….and that’s a good thing!

 The Grand Hyatt Singapore would definitely be my choice when I go back to Singapore.
 I did not have a chance to use the pool, but it was busy when I went out there to have a look.
 The food in the lounge and concierge service was spot on, and the suite itself was more than enough space and worked very well for me.
+I enjoyed my stay and being able to bring you a positive Grand Hyatt Singapore review.
 The location, amenities, and exceptionally attentive staff puts this hotel high on my list, and kicked off my Asia trip in a Grand way!

 Shelli Stein is a health and fitness entrepreneur who travels the world in search of culture, food, and fun!
 Besides contributing to PointMeToThePlane, you can find her at Joy in Movement.